halatsWol/TextTemplateManager/README.md

   (local first, then sync folders in order).
 - **Paste modes** — Auto, Plaintext, Markdown, RTF, HTML.
 - **Backup / export** — export the whole tree or a single folder.
+- **Auto-update** — checks GitHub Releases and installs a newer version silently (opt-out in settings).
 - **Run at login**, configurable global hotkey, and an in-app **Handbook** (PDF).

 ---